orbeon/orbeon-forms-doc/form-builder/itemset-editor.md

 ## Selected items

 You can select a default value for a radio button directly in the Form Builder editor simply by clicking the desired radio button or checkbox.
-You can also do this in the itemset editor by clicking the radio button or checkbox associated with an item.
+You can also do this in the choices editor by clicking the radio button or checkbox associated with an item.

-For radio buttons, the itemset editor allows you to clear the  selected value with the "Clear Value" button.
+For radio buttons, the choices editor allows you to clear the  selected value with the "Clear Value" button.

 ## Internationalization

-When the form has more than one language, the itemset editor opens in the language selected in Form Builder.
-You can switch between languages directly in the itemset editor.
+When the form has more than one language, the choices editor opens in the language selected in Form Builder.
+You can switch between languages directly in the choices editor.
 Switching the language allow you to localize labels and hints.
 However, values are shared between all languages.

 ![](images/itemset-editor-language.png)